 32. I have never been bitten by a snake, but expect to be momentarily.

-33. I have six dogs.
+33. I have three dogs.
 I don’t even like dogs.
 I might be mistaken, but I thought I was a cat person.

-34. Just in case, I have three cats.
+34. Just in case, I have four cats.

 35. In an unrelated development, I have had several husbands as well, nice men all.
 We are still in touch.